firecracker-microvm/firecracker/docs/snapshotting/random-for-clones.md

   important, bind mount another file on top of it.
-* If microVMs run on machines with IvyBridge or newer Intel processors (which provide RDRAND; in addition, RDSEED is offered starting with Broadwell), and the noise implicitly added when random values are generated is considered sufficient, then nothing else has to be done.
+* If microVMs run on machines with IvyBridge or newer Intel processors (which provide RDRAND; in addition, RDSEED is offered starting with Broadwell).
+Hardware supported reseeding is done on a cadence defined by the Linux Kernel and should be sufficient for most cases.
+* Use `virtio-rng`.
+When present, the guest kernel uses the device as an additional source of entropy.
-* Otherwise, the conservative approach is to do the following (before customer code continues its run in the clone):
+* To be as safe as possible, the direct approach is to do the following (before customer code is resumed in the clone):
   1. Open one of the special devices files (either `/dev/random` or `/dev/urandom`).
-  1. Issue an `RNDCLEARPOOL ioctl` (requires `CAP_SYS_ADMIN`).
-This clears and sets the entropy pools to the initial state.
-Should also cause the reinitialization of the `/dev/urandom` `CSPRNG`.
+Take note that `RNDCLEARPOOL` no longer [has any effect][7] on the entropy pool.
-  1. Issue an `RNDADDENTROPY ioctl` (requires `CAP_SYS_ADMIN`) to mix the provided bytes into the input entropy pool and increase the entropy count.
+  1. Issue an `RNDADDENTROPY` ioctl call (requires `CAP_SYS_ADMIN`) to mix the provided bytes into the input entropy pool and increase the entropy count.
    This should also cause the `/dev/urandom` `CSPRNG` to be reseeded.
 The bytes can be generated locally in the guest, or obtained from the host.
+  1. Issue a `RNDRESEEDCRNG` ioctl call
+      ([4.14][5], [5.10][6], (requires `CAP_SYS_ADMIN`)) that specifically
-Starting with version 4.17 of the kernel, there’s a new ioctl request (`RNDRESEEDCRNG`) that specifically causes the `CSPRNG` to be reseeded from the input pool.
+      causes the `CSPRNG` to be reseeded from the input pool.

 **Annex 1 contains the source code of a C program which implements the previous three steps.** As soon as the guest kernel version switches to